Chart Color Schemes

 In terms of cultural diversity, Googong records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Googong's cultural diversity was found to be above average, with 19.3% of its population born overseas and 17.2% speaking a language other than English at home.
-Christianity was the main religion in Googong, comprising 53.1% of people.
-The most notable overrepresentation was seen in Other religions, which made up 2.3% of Googong's population compared to 1.6% across Rest of NSW.
+Googong's cultural diversity was above average, with 19.3% born overseas and 17.2% speaking a language other than English at home.
+Christianity was the dominant religion, comprising 53.1%.
+The 'Other' religious category was overrepresented in Googong at 2.3%, compared to Rest of NSW's 0.8%.

 Frequently Asked Questions - Diversity